Something went wrong

 Adoption of solar home heating systems in Essex

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 16,434 homes in Essex are heated with active solar arrays.
-This is a 47% gain from 2023, when 11,208 homes had active solar heating.
+As it stands today, 16,434 homes in Essex are heated with active solar arrays.
+This is a 89% gain from 2019, when 8,697 homes utilized active solar heating.

 Essex County Heating Oil Trends